Para obtener esta información en Español, haga clic aquí.

 As of September 1, 2021, the state of Texas has enacted a new abortion restriction.
 Known as Senate Bill 8 (SB 8), this law limites our ability to provide abortion care in Texas beyond about 6 weeks of pregnancy, and sometimes even earlier.
 We are fighting this law in court, and we are still here for you.

 Q: If this law is in effect, can I still get an abortion?

 A: YES.
 Planned Parenthood is here to provide you with access to health care — no matter what.
 We can determine if you are within the new legal limit to provide care under this law.
 If you are not, and we cannot provide abortion care for you in our health center, we can still help connect you with resources to obtain out-of-state care, including financial assistance.

-As of October 1st, 2011, state law now requires all women seeking an abortion to have at least 2 visits to the abortion facility.
+State law requires all people seeking an abortion to have at least two visits to the abortion facility.

-Do teens need their parent’s permission to get an abortion?
+Q: Do minors need their parent’s permission to get an abortion?

-Yes.
-In Texas and Louisiana, state law requires that the parent or legal guardian provide written permission for unmarried teens (under the age of 18) to have an abortion.
+A: Yes.
+In both Texas and Louisiana, state law requires that the parent or legal guardian provide written permission for unmarried minors (under the age of 18) to have an abortion.
 There are a few exceptions:

-2) Teens who are legally emancipated do not need to have permission from a parent or guardian or
+- Minors who are legally emancipated do not need to have permission from a parent or guardian.

-3) If there is a medical emergency and the pregnant teen needs an abortion, the parent does not have to give permission.
+- If there is a medical emergency and the pregnant minor needs an abortion, the parent does not have to give permission.